tomluvoe/ics-blog/doc/readme.txt

 * Change log
 ============
--> 0.14 - added functionality to show a subset of entries in one page -> 0.13 - improved parsing to support Gnome Evolution ics calendars -> 0.12 - rewrote the state machine for parsing iCalendar
+-> 0.15 - redefined the css and improved the interface -> 0.14 - added functionality to show a subset of entries in one page -> 0.13 - improved parsing to support Gnome Evolution ics calendars -> 0.12 - rewrote the state machine for parsing iCalendar